gavintranquilino/gavintranquilino.github.io-hugo/content/projects/bAIRiatric-Supports.md

 > Jump to [Building the Prototype](#building-the-prototype) to see the technical details for how the prototype was built and **skip** the background information.

-> THIS PAGE IS IN PROGRESS...
-PROTOTYPE + PITCH DETAILS COMING SOON!

 ### Moisture Associated Skin Damage (MASD)
 - Moisture from urine, stool, sweat or wound exudate causes irritation and damage, worsened by rubbing and shearing.